-Like a poor marksman, he kept missing the target…but he hadn’t really set the target, so he didn’t have much of a chance of a bullseye, did he?
+Like a poor marksman, he kept missing the target.
+He hadn't really set the target however, so he didn't have much of a chance at a bullseye, did he?

 Top performers believe in the power of goals and action plans.
 Those who truly want to reach the elite status don't get there by accident – they live by goals, and they are committed to doing what they need to do to achieve.

 There are two important things that set apart sales people, sales managers, and leaders who live by their goals and those who don't: